DQNEO/GithubChromeExtension/README.md

 ## INSTALL
 1. download Github.user.js
 2. enter URL 'chrome://extensions' in the address bar of your Google Chrome
-3. drag & drop the Github.user.js onto the Chrome
+3. drag & drop the Github.user.js onto the Chrome Window
 4. visit any Pull Request Page on the Github.com

 example: https://github.com/DQNEO/ethnam/pull/2